wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 root zone.
 Implementations can find sources in a number of ways, including but not limited to:

-1. Using a locally configured list of sources from which to fetch a copy of the IANA root zone.
+1. Using a locally configured list of sources (for example a file or URLs) from which to fetch a copy of the IANA root zone.
 2. Using a list of sources distributed with the resolver software itself.
 3. By downloading a copy of available sources from the IANA using the